LLMscribe/ShogScript/example_output/alien_encounter.md

 ---

-**gitnomad24601**: Can you build out the recursive wording building elements a bit more please?
+**gitnomad24601**: Can you build out the recursive world-building elements a bit more please?

 ---